← Back to the course

 NeedFree optionFirst-appears note

-Vector DBMongoDB Atlas M0 (no card; a real replica set; Vector Search + Atlas Search + change streams all run on it; local mongod cannot build the vector index)“Costs nothing” on the Atlas step
+Vector DBMongoDB Atlas M0 (no card; a real replica set; Vector Search + Atlas Search + change streams all run on it; local mongod cannot build the vector index).
+M0 caps the number of Atlas Search / Vector Search indexes per cluster — the default path uses one (products_vec); the hybrid feature adds a second $search index (both within the M0 limit).
+Confirm the current M0 Search-index cap on the Atlas limits docs.”Costs nothing” on the Atlas step

 Backend runtimeLocal Go toolchain or Node